sabinaan/todo/README.md

-# Todo webapp
+# To-do web app
-A simple todo webapp created with HTML, CSS, and Javascript.
+A simple to-do web app created with HTML, CSS, and Javascript.
 Using factory functions.
 Work in progress.